Forever Young at Heart

-Forever Young at Heart (青春本我; lit.
-My Egoistic Youth) is a Hong Kong musical television series produced by television network TVB.
+Forever Young at Heart (青春本我 (My Egoistic Youth)) is a Hong Kong musical television series produced by television network TVB.
 It premiered on 5 December 2021 and continued until 13 February 2022 for 10 episodes.
 With school campus setting as the backdrop, the show chronicles the lives of a group of secondary school students and their internal struggles at the fictional Innovative Dreamers' College.

 Synopsis

 School life is often regarded as the most vibrant and carefree phase in a person's life.
 However, it is not without its share of psychological and behavioral challenges.
 This plot revolves around the journey of a group of young secondary school students as they navigate the complexities of their family dynamics, relationships, friendships, bullying, and the confusion that often accompanies adolescence.
 Ultimately, they overcome these obstacles and uncertainties, demonstrating their personal growth along the way.